vigneshsweekaran/vigneshsweekaran.github.io/content/tomcat/tutorials/how-to-manually-deploy-java-application-to-tomcat.md

 cd hello-world
 ```

-Now we run the maven commands to compile the Java code and package it to .war file extension.
+Now we can run the maven commands to compile the Java code and package it to .war file extension.
 ```
 mvn clean package
 ```